-- There is silicone sleeved in black and pink.
+- There are silicone sleeved dance poles in black and pink.

-- Brass – polished, solid brass tubing, enhanced grip.
+- Brass Dance Poles – polished, solid brass tubing, enhanced grip.

 - Titanium Gold – electronically coated to enhance grip.

-- Chrome – most popular & best for general use.
+- Chrome Dance Poles – most popular & best for general use.

-- Stainless Steel – polished, best for those with sensitive skin and allergies.
+- Stainless Steel Dance Poles – polished, best for those with sensitive skin and allergies.

-Lil Mynx poles have different finish options as well including:
+Lil Mynx poles has different finish options as well including: